Basselope/basselope.io/README.md

 * SVG responsive styling improvements; some graphs getting clipped by metric-bar
 * Styling/layout issues in firefox and safari (shovel worthy issue)

-For our git workflow guide take a look at [CONTRIBUTING.md](https://github.com/Basselope/collatio/blob/dev/CONTRIBUTING.md)